 As a blogger, you may be aware of the importance of blog post images.
 They can attract visitors at first sight and can bring massive traffic through Google image searches and photo-sharing sites.

 Being its simplicity and ease of use, Pinterest is the best place to share your blog images and divert traffic to the original source.
 This post will show how to use Pinterest effectively to get massive visits to your website or blog.

 Start with a strong profile creation on Pinterest.
-Do you have such a Pinterest profile which can impress others without a second thought and make them follow you?
+Do you have such a Pinterest profile that can impress others without a second thought and encourage them to follow you?

 1. Profile and boards

 Create a genuine profile on Pinterest.
 Upload your photo, fill up the necessary details which should give a brief explanation of your whereabouts to the world.

 Your profile will get a unique touch and visitors will feel that you have deep knowledge in those fields.

 It will also help you to build a relationship with the author of the contents.

 2. Verify your website

 Claim your website ownership on Pinterest.
 It is essential to get the statistics of your blog post pins such as how many times they saved by others, number of clicks, etc. The owner’s profile picture will also be added to all pins from a verified site.

 Visit settings and choose Claim website tab from the left side.
 Enter your website name if not added already.
-Click on Claim Website button.
+Click on the Claim Website button.
 Select Add HTML tag option and copy the meta tag displayed.